 Native Animal Keeper Fauna Record Book

-All licensed native animal keepers are required to maintain a fauna record book and lodge it with the Wildlife Licensing and Management Unit each year.
+All licensed native animal keepers are required to maintain a fauna record book and lodge it with the Wildlife Licensing Team each year.

 The e-book is the fastest and most efficient way to do this, but it can alternatively be done in a paper book by licence holders who do not have access to a computer.